-- Celebrating class Paraliturgies, class Masses and whole school Masses. - Daily Prayer in the classroom. - Student led Prayer at weekly whole school assembly - Praying together as a staff at each staff meeting. - Staff meetings on Faith Education. - Opportunities for home and school connections to enhance children's faith and practice. - Sacramental candidates presented to the parish community. - Shared religious experiences for students, families and the wider community. - Opportunities for social justice awareness through the units of work taught and investigated. - School incursions based on Religious topics. - Whole school involvement in raising awareness and fund raising for St Vincent de Paul Society.
+- Celebrating class Paraliturgies, class and whole school liturgies. - Daily Prayer in the classroom. - Student led Prayer at weekly school assembly - Praying together as a staff at each staff meeting. - Staff meetings on Faith Education. - Opportunities for home and school connections to enhance children's faith and practice.